syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 ### Set up underline for current line

-`SetUnderline` method is used to set underlining of the selected text region.
+`SetUnderline` function is used to set underlining of the selected text region.

 {% tabs %}